It’s time to tackle wedding timeline planning!

 - Send your timeline two weeks prior to the event.
 Seriously.
 Hell, earlier if you can!

 So sit back, get some deets together and let’s rock building this wedding day timeline together!

 First Look – 30-45 minutes – Not sure if you’re going to do a first look.
 I’m super passionate about the fact you should.
 Here is a whole blog about it.
-Weddings that don’t have first looks almost always have a real time crunch after the ceremony.
-My art work takes real time to create and true variety is impossible in 15 minutes after the wedding party and family photography.
+Weddings that don’t have a first look almost always have a real-time crunch after the ceremony.
+My artwork takes real-time to create and true variety is impossible in 15 minutes after the wedding party and family photography.
 A first look helps you maximize what you’re paying me!
 Of course, there are oodles of other benefits, so take a gander at the blog!